Unidextrous/logos/README.md

 # Logos

 Logos is an experimental logic and semantics engine — a programmable framework for expressing meaning through structured syntax.
-Its goal is to explore how entities, relations, and inference can form the foundation of a computational model of thought.
+Its goal is to explore how entities, relations, temporal conditions, and inference can form the foundation of a computational model of thought.

 🔹 Features (Planned & In Progress)

-Entity & Relation System — Model knowledge as interconnected logical components.
+Entity & Relation System — Model knowledge as interconnected logical components, including temporal relations and context-sensitive truth evaluation.

-Parser — Translate human-readable expressions into structured syntax trees.
+Truth System — Supports multiple truth states (TRUE, FALSE, UNKNOWN, SUPERPOSITION) with probabilistic and default handling.
+Temporal Relations — Track truth over time intervals with flexible defaults and overlapping interval prevention.

-Reasoning Engine — Evaluate truth conditions and infer relationships between propositions.
+Reasoning Engine — Evaluate truth conditions, propagate context, and infer relationships between propositions.
 Interactive REPL — Experiment with Logos expressions directly from the command line.
 Extensible Core — Modular Python architecture for future semantic and symbolic extensions.

 🧩 Project Structure